While doing their mahi/work, kaimahi/workers can encounter substances in the air they breathe that may pose a health risk.

 - where to dispose of asbestos

-- where asbestos can be commonly found in residential and commercial buildings
+- where to look out for asbestos in residential and commercial buildings

 - the asbestos removal licence system and register

-- the roles and responsibilities for businesses, residential landlords, workers and others.
+- the roles and responsibilities for PCBUs, businesses, residential landlords, kaimahi and others.

-It’s important to manage hazardous substances safely is also important for kaimahi health.
+Managing hazardous substances safely is also important for kaimahi health.
 Our hazardous substances section has information on:

-- how to become a certified handler of hazardous substances
+- becoming a certified handler of hazardous substances

-- statutory registers and records of hazardous substances
+- using statutory registers and keeping records of hazardous substances.